viproma/coral/CONTRIBUTING.md

 General
 -------
-All contributions to the software, including, but not limited to, changes and additions to source code and other files under source control, shall be made via pull requests.
+All contributions to the software, in the form of changes, removals or additions to source code and other files under source control, shall be made via pull requests.
 A pull request must always be reviewed and merged by someone other than its author.